November 2024

 Want to try out artistic tools that allow one to express ideas indirectly;

-Are dedicated to and reflect the conditions of artistic work under the oppression.
+Are dedicated to and reflect the conditions of artistic work under oppression.

 We offer:

-• A coverage of transport costs up to 175 Euros;
+• A coverage of visa costs up to 80 Euros;

 • Mentoring program with invited Austria-based curators;